tdspora/syngen/README.md

 `train --source PATH_TO_ORIGINAL_CSV --table_name TABLE_NAME --epochs INT --row_limit INT --drop_null BOOL`

-- PATH_TO_ORIGINAL_CSV – a path to the csv table that you want to use a reference
+- source – a path to the csv table that you want to use a reference
 - table_name – an arbitrary string to name the directories
 - epochs – the number of training epochs.
 Since the early stopping mechanism is implemented the bigger is the better
 - row_limit – the number of rows to train over.
 A number less then the original table length will randomly subset the specified rows number